Australian Natural Adventures

 oldest district, right next to Circular Quay.

-early opera history of Sydney.
-Many of the buildings date from the
+opera history of Sydney.
+Many of the buildings date from the very

-years of the settlement, and are convict-built.
-After this take a
+first years of the settlement, and are convict-built.
+After this take

-guided tour of the famous Sydney Opera House, with an option to dine
+a guided tour of the famous Sydney Opera House, with an option to

 Harbour.
 With prior arrangement a concert or opera can be attended